heimwege/cap-node-fe-ts-sample/README.md

   - Check expiring End of Cloud Provisioning date ([ui5-task-check-eocp](https://www.npmjs.com/package/ui5-task-check-eocp))
   - Zipping project resources ([ui5-task-zipper](https://www.npmjs.com/package/ui5-task-zipper))
   - Transpile TypeScript sources to JavaScript during build ([ui5-tooling-transpile-task](https://www.npmjs.com/package/ui5-tooling-transpile))
+- Runtime adaptation
+  - The virtual endpoint of the preview middleware for RTA can be used to create `.changes` files that will be bundled to `flexibility-bundle.json` by the UI5 builder (standard task [generateFlexChangesBundle](https://sap.github.io/ui5-tooling/stable/api/module-@ui5_builder_tasks_bundlers_generateFlexChangesBundle.html)).
+If deployed with the application, the changes contained in the bundle are applied at runtime.

 # What does the repo not contain?